ViBiOh/dashboard/README.md

 If no healthcheck is provided, `dashboard` doesn't know if your container is ready for business, so it's a simple launch new containers then destroy old containers, without waiting time.

 If you don't have an healthcheck on your container, check [vibioh/httputils](https://github.com/ViBiOh/httputils) for having a simple HTTP Client that request the defined endpoint with `alcotest`.

+## Monitoring

+[Prometheus](https://prometheus.io/) is embed in every service to monitor basic Golang metrics.
+Data are available on the `/metrics` endpoint.

+## Tracing

+[Opentracing](http://opentracing.io/) is embed in every service to trace incoming (except for healhtcheck and metrics) or outcoming request.
+[Jaeger](https://www.jaegertracing.io/) is used as tracing implementation and configurable via CLI of each service.

+## Error reporting

+[Rollbar](https://rollbar.com/) is embed in every service to report every error.
+Token, environment and server root are configurable vie CLI of each service.

+### Deploy notification

+While deploying, Dashboard can also send [deploy notification](https://docs.rollbar.com/docs/bash) after successful deploy.
+You have to provide following query parameters :

+* `rollbar_token` Rollbar token allowed to send deploy notification
+* `user` User at the origin of deploy
+* `revision` Git sha1 of current version

 ## Another Docker Infrastructure Manager ?